gabriel-briffe/MountainCircles/README.md

 - the passes were computed to be "all the key points to glide back to an airfield, with L/D 20, 25, 30"

 ## How to use
 ### !!
-The pictures are with glide parameters L/D 25, ground clearance 0, circuit height 250m !!
+The pictures are with glide parameters L/D 25, ground clearance 0 (no margin over the passes), circuit height 250m
 - the calculated path back to the landing is always going towards the center of the arcs of circles
 - here at 2600m the way back to Albertville is not the same depending on which side of the valley we are
 - **the way north goes through a pass, it is actually a flat pass, it would be good to use at least 100m ground clearance instead of 0**